Employee Rights 101

 Whether you're an employer, employee, or job seeker, understanding employee rights is crucial to a healthy and functioning workplace.

-In most states, employees have a right to privacy in the workplace.
-This right to privacy applies to the employee's personal possessions, including handbags or briefcases, storage lockers accessible only by the employee, and private mail addressed only to employee.
+In most states, employees are afforded privacy in the workplace.
+This employee right applies to personal possessions, including handbags or briefcases, storage lockers accessible only by the employee, and private mail addressed only to employee.
 Employees may also have a right to privacy in their telephone conversations or voicemail messages.
 However, employees have very limited rights to privacy in their e-mail messages and Internet usage while using the employer's computer system.

 Other important employee rights include:

 - Right to be free from discrimination and harassment of all types;

 - Right to a safe workplace free of dangerous conditions, toxic substances, and other potential safety hazards;

 - Right to be free from retaliation for filing a claim or complaint against an employer (these are sometimes called "whistleblower" rights); and

 - Right to fair wages for work performed.